Collective cluster nucleation dynamics in quantum magnets

-As we discuss in the supplement~\cite{supplement}, the perturbative consideration of the transverse field qualitatively explains the trend of the observed shift but quantitatively fails to reproduce the experimental findings.
-This underlines the non-perturbative nature of the confined cluster resonances in $\Omega$, an aspect that is also reflected in the scaling of the amplitudes of the resonances as plotted in \autoref{fig:2}c.
-These show a trend towards saturation for larger clusters. \autoref{fig:2}d highlights the existence of three qualitatively different regimes in the spectrum.
-The number of individual flipped spins peaks around the single spin-flip resonance, while smaller clusters dominate the response for intermediate $\widetilde{h}_z$.
+The amplitudes of the resonances are plotted in \autoref{fig:2}c.
+We observe a clear deviation from an exponential suppression in the coupling to larger clusters, which would be expected from the increasing number of intermediate off-resonant states involved in the coupling.
+We attribute this deviation to a strongly growing number of coupling terms with increasing cluster size. \autoref{fig:2}d highlights the existence of three qualitatively different regimes in the spectrum.
+The number of isolated flipped spins peaks around the single spin-flip resonance, while smaller clusters dominate the response for intermediate $\widetilde{h}_z$.
 Finally, on the deconfinement resonance, the size of the clusters peaks, and the number of clusters is minimal.
-The data also shows that the system requires longer times to reach a steady state on the deconfinement resonance and in the regime where large clusters form.
+The data in \autoref{fig:2}d also shows that the system requires longer times to reach a steady state on the deconfinement resonance and in the regime where large clusters form.
 The cluster size distribution changes qualitatively on the deconfinement point.
 While it is strongly peaked in the confined regime, it becomes broad on resonance (see \autoref{fig:2}e).